 An independent risk management team is in place to oversee and monitor portfolio risk on a day-to-day basis.
 Internal risk control guidelines are in place and the portfolio contours are tracked on a daily basis to ensure adherence.
-Any deviation is brought to the notice of the Managing Director/CEO and the fund manager for corrective action.
+Any deviation is brought to the notice of the Managing Director / Chief Executive Officer and the fund manager for corrective action.
 Follow up actions are made to ensure that the deviation is corrected within the time period prescribed in internal risk control guidelines.
-Adherence to limits from SEBI regulations as well as stipulations in the Scheme Information Document is monitored by the compliance team.
-The risk management team reports to the Chief Executive Officer.
+Adherence to limits from SEBI Regulations as well as stipulations in the Scheme Information Document is monitored by the compliance team.

-Committee Monitoring Risk Management: The Board of Sundaram Asset Management has constituted a Committee comprising Managing Director, & Two Independent Directors to monitor risk management.
-The Committee reviews the reports prepared by the Risk Officers and looks into the implementation of Enterprise Risk Management The Committee also reviews the risk guidelines with respect to equity and fixed income funds, set/modify the limits of counter party exposure, review exceptions and overrides and suggest improvements to the framework/formats
+Committee monitoring risk management: The Board of Sundaram Asset Management has constituted a Committee comprising Managing Director & Two Independent Directors to monitor risk management.
+CEO, Heads of Equity and Fixed Income and the Risk Officer are invitees to the Committee.
+The Compliance Officer shall act as the Secretary to the Committee.
+The Committee will review the risk guidelines with respect to equity and fixed income funds, check deviations from set limits of investments, set/modify the limits of counter party exposure, review exceptions and overrides and suggest improvements to the framework/formats.